-The Guayabales Project consists of exploration applications, exploration titles and three option agreements.
+The Guayabales Project consists of exploration titles, exploration applications and three option agreements.
 The Company entered into two option agreements (the "First Guayabales Option" and the "Second Guayabales Option") with third parties to explore, develop and acquire exploration property within the Guayabales Project.
-During the fourth quarter of 2021, the Company secured option agreements to purchase surface rights from a third party for a two-year period, for a total of \$1.8 million.

-The Guayabales Project is located in the Middle Cauca belt in the Department of Caldas, Colombia, and is comprised of four exploration titles totalling 2,411 hectares and twenty-two exploration applications totalling 2,298 hectares.
+During the fourth quarter of 2021, the Company secured option agreements to purchase surface rights for a two-year period, for a total of \$1.8 million.
+The Guayabales Project is located in the Middle Cauca belt in the Department of Caldas, Colombia, and is comprised of four exploration titles totalling 2,411 hectares and twenty-two exploration applications totalling 2,370 hectares.